-- Replace throttle valves with speed controls (e.g. adjustable speed drives) to meet variable loads (this typically applies to circulating pump systems, not systems with static heads that use or have constant pressure).
+- Replace throttle control valves with motor speed controls (e.g. adjustable speed drives) to meet variable loads (this typically applies to circulating pump systems, not systems with high static heads that use or have constant pressure).

-- Match pump size to better fit system load characteristics.
+- Match pump and motor size to better fit system load characteristics.
 Pumps are often 15% to 25% oversized.
 Have your pump supplier check your pumping system and replace oversized pumps with smaller ones.